scripting/feedlandSupport/docs/yourfeed.md

 Click in the box and type something like <i>Hello World</i> and click the Post button.

-In a moment the message you typed <a href="http://scripting.com/images/2022/11/08/editboxwithitembelow.png">appears below</a> in the list of the feed's items.
+In a moment the message you typed appears below in the list of the feed's items.

 ### Screen shot of the edit box